pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2023-06-05-chocolate.markdown

 - unsweetened
 - vanilla
 - bark
-Description: When recipes call for <a href='/misc/overshadowed-healthy-foods#chocolate'>dark chocolate</a> or chocolate chips, I typically make some variation of this recipe.
+Description: When recipes call for <a href='/misc/chocolate-benefits'>dark chocolate</a> or chocolate chips, I typically make some variation of this recipe.
 This chopped up bar of chocolate works great as a replacement for chocolate chips in all recipes, such as <a href='/recipes/date-brownie'>Almond Butter Date Brownies</a>, <a href='/recipes/edible-cookie-dough-bites'>Edible Cookie Dough Bites</a>, or my <a href='/recipes/double-chocolate-banana-bread'>Double Chocolate Banana Bread</a>
 Instructions:
 - In a <a href='https://amzn.to/4adxMft'>glass bowl</a>, melt the <a href='/misc/nuts#coconut'>coconut oil</a> in the microwave for about 1 minute.
-Stir in <a href='/misc/overshadowed-healthy-foods#chocolate'>cocoa powder</a> until smooth.
+Stir in <a href='/misc/chocolate-benefits'>cocoa powder</a> until smooth.
 Optionally, add a small pinch of salt
 - <img src='/assets/Food/Healthier Dessert/Choc Bar/bowl.jpg' alt='' class='instruction-image'>

 - Pour into a <a href='https://amzn.to/4qZKHI9'>chocolate mold</a> (a parchment lined <a href='https://amzn.to/3YUjIkN'>bread pan</a> will also work).  <a href='https://amzn.to/4mBCtnu'>These</a> are the ones I have.
-A full batch of the chocolate will make 2 of these thin bars
+A full batch of the <a href='/misc/chocolate-benefits'>chocolate</a> will make 2 of these thin bars
 - <img src='/assets/Food/Healthier Dessert/Choc Bar/mold.jpg' alt='' class='instruction-image'>

 - Chill in the fridge for at least an hour (or freeze for 15 minutes) to set before using